libpronet/libpronet/README.md

    Run the script "build/android-clang-r/rebuil-all.bat"

-5. Xcode on Mac OS X
+5. Clang on Mac OS

-   You will need to create project files manually.
+   > cd build/macos-clang-r/arm64

+   > ./autogen.sh

+   > make

+   > make install

 How to run the messaging system on Linux?